Chapter 9 — Settings

 - Exposure (0.5..2) — overall brightness.
 0.85 default produces flatter highlights on glazed clay.

 - Shadow Map size — soft contact shadows.
+Higher = sharper shadows at the cost of memory.

 Copy / Paste JSON